quambene/rust-concurrency/README.md

 **Channel**: Enables communication between threads or tasks.

 **Mutex** (mutual exclusion): Shares data between threads or tasks.

+**Interior mutability**: A design pattern that allows mutating data even when there are immutable references to that data.

 **Executor**: Runs asynchronous tasks.